CherryLend/cherrylend-v2-spec/README.md

   lender_address_hash: AddressHash,
 }
 ```
-The contract will assume that the input collateral UTxOs and output interest UTxOs contain a unique lender address hash in the datum.
+The collateral validator will assume that the input collateral UTxOs and output interest UTxOs contain a unique lender address hash in the datum.

 A filter map function will be used for the input collateral UTxOs.
-The datum in the inputs will be used to construct the value of lender address, loan amount, loan asset, repay interest amount, and repay interest asset.
-We can trust these values in the datum because we have already validated them in the loan script.
+The datum in the inputs will be used to construct the value of lender address hash, loan amount, loan asset, repay interest amount, and repay interest asset.
+We can trust these values in the datum because we have already validated them in the loan validator.
 We will only return a constructed ValidateRepayInfo if the following validations are true:
 * The deadline to repay the loan has not passed, and the original loan borrower signed the transaction.
 * The tx ids in the datum are all the same.
-* The total loan amount and total repay loan amount, which we got from calculating the outputs going to the interest script, need to equal the amount specified in the datum.
+* The total loan amount and total repay loan amount going to the interest validator need to equal the amount specified in the datum.
-These checks ensure that the loans were created in the same transaction, the borrower is paying off the entire loan not just parts of it, and the borrower still has time to pay off the loan.
+These checks ensure that the loans were created in the same transaction, the entire loan not just parts of it, there is still time to pay off the loan.

-The output interest UTxOs will contain the loan asset and repay interest asset in the datum.
-We will map through each UTxO then look into the UTxO to see how many assets it contains and return a constructed ValidateRepayInfo.
+The output interest UTxOs contain the loan asset and repay interest asset in the datum.
+We will map through each UTxO to find the amount of each asset it contains.
+The rest of the ValidateRepayInfo properties will be constructed from the datum in the output interest UTxO.

 The resulting two lists of ValidateRepayInfo will validate that the borrower is repaying the correct amount to all the lenders and datum in the interest UTxO has not been corrupted.

 #### Quick Code Walkthrough
-Grab all input UTXOs coming from the collateral validator
+Get all inputs coming from the collateral validator
 ```
 let inputs_from_collateral_validator: List<Input> = get_inputs_from_script()
 ```

-Grab all output UTXOs going to the interest validator
+Get all outputs going to the interest validator
 ```
 let outputs_to_interest_validator: List<Output> = find_script_outputs()
 ```

-Get the total loan repay amount and interest amount from the UTXOs going to the interest validator
+Get the total loan repay amount and interest amount from the UTxOs going to the interest validator
 ```
 pub type LoanAndInterestAmount {
   loan_amount: Int,